Atashnezhad/Data-science-notebook-project/README.md

 The model accuracy table was presented at the end.
 It was found that the Random Forest and Decision tree algorithms are the most successful in predicting the project's success.

-**Desion-Tree Model with max-depth of three**

-At the following two visulazation of desion-tree algorithm including text representation are presented.
+At the following two visulazation of desion-tree algorithm with max depth of three are presented.

-**Text_representation of desion tree**
+* Text_representation of desion tree

 ```
 |--- feature_6 <= 1.33